Michelleoc/pands-project/README.md

 ## 3.1 Univariate Analysis

-Univariate analysis is the simplest form of analyzing data.
+Univariate analysis is the simplest form of analysing data.
 “Uni” means “one”, so in other words your data has only one variable.
-It doesn’t deal with causes or relationships (unlike regression) and it’s major purpose is to describe; it takes data, summarizes that data and finds patterns in the data.
+It doesn’t deal with causes or relationships and its major purpose is to describe; it takes data, summarizes that data and finds patterns in the data.

 ### 3.1.1 Historgrams

-Histograms is a classic visualisation tool that show the distribution of the number of observations that fall within a bin.
+Histograms is a classic visualisation tool that show the distribution of the number of observations that fall within in a bin.
+FacetGrid within Seaborn is a multi-plot grid to help visualise distribution of a variable.
+The 'hue' option allows a variable that determines the colour of the plot elements, in this case it is species that drives the different colours on the visual.

     sns.FacetGrid(iris_df,hue="species",height=5).map(sns.histplot,"Petal_length(cm)").add_legend()
     plt.savefig("Petal_Length.png")